Kent and Medway Suicide Prevention Programme privacy notice

 Who we share your personal information with

-We require your personal information to enable us to provide activities designed to support the Community or Hope Fund.
+We require your personal information to enable us to provide activities designed to support the Kent and Medway Better Mental Health and Suicide Prevention or relevant grant.
 Without this information we are unable to process your application for funding.
-Additionally, we would not be able to award your business a grant, as processing of your personal information is required to carry out and fulfil a contract (the grant agreement) between KCC and the grantee.
+Additionally, we would not be able to award your business a grant, as processing of your personal information is required to carry out and fulfil a contract (the grant agreement) between us and the grantee.

 High level information may be seen by elected members of the council.
 We will also share basic information on grant recipients (such as amounts, name of group and purpose), however this will be anonymised information only.